– D. Donovan, Sr. Reviewer, Midwest Book Review

 And then we found some old teal-and-yellow image.
 Begging us to use it :).

 Come back soon and check out more cover iterations.
 Sneak peek: there were 4 major iterations before we got to the final one!
-You’ve seen version 4 of the 5.
+You’ve seen here version 3 of the 5.

 Check back soon for images and artwork in the coming days and weeks.